viralfoundation/Technical-Whitepaper-LaTeX/README.md

 **Privacy Groups**

-Privacy Groups is a unique feature in Viral to create unlimited friend's groups as list to ensure maximum privacy for users to post and share shots, drops, thoughts, NFTs to the particular groups of users i.e., Family, Friends, Close Friends, Besties, etc. This feature can enable complete privacy over viewers for certain posts.
+Privacy Groups is a unique feature in Viral to create unlimited friend's groups list to ensure maximum privacy for users to post and share to particular groups of users i.e., Family, Friends, Close Friends, Besties, etc. This feature can empower complete privacy over viewers for certain posts.

   ```mermaid